MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/upgrade-sqlserver-2017-opsmgr-1807.md

 * Microsoft Monitoring Agent
 * System Center Management Configuration

-## Backup the Reporting server database
+## Back up the Reporting server database
 1. On the SQL Server hosting the Reporting server databases, create a full backup of the **ReportServer** and **ReportServerTempDB** database.
 For more information, see [Create a Full Database Backup (SQL Server)](https://docs.microsoft.com/sql/relational-databases/backup-restore/create-a-full-database-backup-sql-server).

-2. On the current Operations Manager reporting server, backup the SSRS encryption key.
+2. On the current Operations Manager reporting server, back up the SSRS encryption key.
 For more information, see [SSRS Encryption Keys - Back Up and Restore Encryption Keys](https://docs.microsoft.com/sql/reporting-services/install-windows/ssrs-encryption-keys-back-up-and-restore-encryption-keys).

 3. Back up the report server configuration files.
 Files to back up include: